zyberg2091/e-safety/README.md

 ## Instructions to run on your local system

 * Pre-requisites:
-	- Lorem Ipsum
+	- install packages mentioned in requirements.txt
-    - Lorem Ipsum Dolor Sit Amet
+    - check the compatability of your local system with the packages.

 * Directions to execute
-    - Lorem Ipsum
+    - clone the repository
-    - Dolor
+    - Navigate to the repo using CLI
-    - Sit Amet
+    - run setup.py

 ---